Tips and tricks from a developer’s experience that you can apply to make your own Linx solution cleaner and easier to maintain and understand.

 The email body is an output parameter on the process, which can then be passed along to other processes/functions that require it.

-For these 2 processes that send the email, the email body that was created previously, can now be passed in via an input parameter on these processes.
+For these 2 processes that send the email, the email body created previously can now be passed in via an input parameter on these processes.